fkhadra/react-toastify-doc/docs/migrate-to-v9.md

 });
 ```

-For example, if I want to log something everytime there is a new error notification, with the new API it's trivial
+For example, if I want to log something every time there is a new error notification, with the new API it's trivial

 ```tsx
 toast.onChange(payload => {